Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Act 2022

-The Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Act 2022 is an Act of Parliament in the New Zealand Parliament that seeks to combat smoking by limiting the number of retailers allowed to sell smoked tobacco products; ban the sale of smoked tobacco products to anyone born on or after 1 January 2009; and to discourage the consumption of smoked tobacco products.
+The Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Act 2022 is an act of the New Zealand Parliament that sought to combat smoking by limiting the number of retailers allowed to sell smoked tobacco products; banning the sale of smoked tobacco products to anyone born on or after 1 January 2009; and discouraging the consumption of smoked tobacco products.
 The bill passed its third reading on 13 December 2022 and received royal assent on 16 December 2022.
+The new National-led coalition government announced in late November 2023 that they intended to repeal the legislation.
+Three parts of the Smokefree legislation was repealed on 6 March 2024.

 Key provisions

-The Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Bill amends the Smokefree Environments and Regulated Products Act 1990 by making three changes:
+The Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Act amends the Smokefree Environments and Regulated Products Act 1990 by making three changes: